DocnetUK/php-dbal/README.md

 ## My First SELECT ##

-After this has executed, `$records` will be an array of objects - we'll talk about what type later.
+After this has executed, `$records` will be an array of `stdClass` objects - see how to change the result class later.

 ```php
 <?php